 Technology is the easy part of building an open society.
-Deal with the human side of the problem is much tougher.
+Dealing with the human side of the problem is much tougher.

 Social enterprise expert Kate Beecroft moderated a panel at Open Source Open Society looking at how open data can lead to a more open style of government.